cabforum/netsec/docs/NSR.md

 ## 5.4 Data Integrity and Retention

-Systems which are operated in a physical environment that is not controlled by the CA MUST:
+Systems which are operated in a Third Party-Controlled Environment MUST:

 The logical environment MUST be configured to prevent the modification or deletion of logs for their entire required retention period.
 This MUST be implemented using provider-native immutability features, such as WORM (Write-Once-Read-Many) or Object Locks.